graze/telnet-client/CONTRIBUTING.md

 ## Running Tests

-You can run all of the test suites in the project using:
+You can run all the test suites in the project using:

 ```shell
 $ make test